MediaComem/comem-archidep/ex/systemd-deployment.md

-# Deployment with systemd as a Process Manager
+# Manage a PHP application with systemd as a Process Manager

 This guide describes how to create a [systemd][systemd] service to run the PHP application.